Resource Management Systems Design

 Gameplay loop flowchart

 At the start of each new game, players experience three tutorial segments: Terrarium Farm, Ice Cream Store, and Alien’s Shop.
 Each tutorial is triggered at predetermined points in the day.
-Once regular gameplay begins, each day is divided into three phases: Before Work, Work, and After Work.
+Once regular gameplay begins, each day is divided into three phases: Preparation Phase, Transaction Phase, and Recovery Phase.
 Based on my own gaming experience, I chose not to use a real-world clock for the day loop, as it often disrupts immersion in management games.

 Henry